seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Why, saw you any thing more wonderful?

 **CASCA**
-A common slave—you know him well by sight—
+A common slave--you know him well by sight--
 Held up his left hand, which did flame and burn
 Like twenty torches join'd, and yet his hand,
 Not sensible of fire, remain'd unscorch'd.
-Besides—I ha' not since put up my sword—
+Besides--I ha' not since put up my sword--
 Against the Capitol I met a lion,
 Who glared upon me, and went surly by,
 Without annoying me: and there were drawn